AdilElFarissi/btcpay-crypto-vendor/BTCPay-Crypto-Vendor-Mini/README.md

 3. The **Description** button.
 4. The **right navigation** button.
 5. The **left navigation** button.
-6. The mini screens : always from the right bottom to the top left.
- - For the Mini version: from the bottom right to top right and from the bottom left to the top left.
+6. The mini screens : from the bottom right to top right and from the bottom left to the top left.
- - For the Medium version: from right to left in each level from bottom to top.
- - For the Large version: from right to left in each level from bottom to top in the right side and the same in the left side.
 7. Finally the main screen which must be the root prim.

 Click the **Link** button in your editor...
-Now you have just to port and setup the script, add items and voila!
+Now you have just to port and setup the script, add itemsand voila!

 ## About BTCPay Server:
 - What is BTCPay Server?